snakcsse/amex-dining-restaurant-search/README.md

 ## Installation

-To set up the project locally, follow these steps:
+To set up the project locally, please follow these steps:

 1. **Clone the repo**